Watch Straps & Bracelets — Every Type Explained

 Read guide →Metal Bracelets

 Metal bracelets are what most sport and dress watches ship with from the factory — and one of the most expensive things to replace directly from the brand.
 Rolex charges $400–$700 for an Oyster bracelet.
 Omega charges similar for a milanese.
-The gap between the brand-original and a well-reviewed aftermarket bracelet is real but narrower than the price difference suggests: the material (316L stainless), the link structure, and the clasp mechanism are fundamentally the same.
-The four styles worth knowing are the Oyster (three-link, sport), the Jubilee (five-link, dressy), Milanese mesh (flexible steel weave, infinitely adjustable), and the Beads of Rice (small rounded links, vintage-inspired).
-Each has a distinct character and suits different watches.
+The gap between the brand-original and a well-reviewed aftermarket bracelet is real but narrower than the price difference suggests.
+The styles worth knowing: Oyster (three-link, sport), Jubilee (five-link, dressy), Milanese mesh (fine flat weave, infinitely adjustable), Beads of Rice (small oval links, 1950s–60s dress watches), Shark Mesh (folded steel scaled links, 1960s–70s dive watches), Bonklip (spring-clip expansion, 1940s–50s), and President (semi-circular convex links, Rolex Day-Date style).
+Each has a distinct character and a defined collector audience.

 $8–$20Milanese Watch Bracelets